What to study for the ATI TEAS® in 2023

 Have you heard about the ATI TEAS 7?
 Yes, the TEAS is changing!
 Try not to panic… I’m going to walk you through exactly what to expect.

-ATI TEAS Study Resources in 2021 (current TEAS exam):
+ATI TEAS Study Resources for the current TEAS exam:

 - Free ATI TEAS practice test questions – Updated for TEAS 7

 - Free ATI TEAS study guide – Updated for TEAS 7

 - Prenursing Smarter Online TEAS Prep Program (Updated for TEAS 6 and 7).

 Which version of the TEAS will you take?

 First, these changes will likely not go into effect until June 3, 2022.
 Your school will likely take the ATI TEAS 6 version for several months during the transition period — so don’t panic!

 Second, the ATI TEAS is definitely testing out new questions right now.
 These ATI TEAS test questions are likely not scored… but they still can appear on the current version of the TEAS.

 In fact, I’m hearing from students that weird things are happening on the TEAS exam.
-If you are taking the ATI TEAS in 2021, you are likely getting unscored questions that are test questions for the new version of the TEAS exam.
+If you are taking the ATI TEAS in early 2022, you are likely getting unscored questions that are test questions for the new version of the TEAS exam.